-To apply for graduation, submit an Application for Undergraduate Degree to the Office of the Registrar.
+The Application for Undergraduate Degree is submitted electronically to the Office of the Registrar.
 Once your application is submitted, you are responsible for informing the Office of the Registrar of any changes in your major/minor/concentration, intended graduation term, change in name or address and other graduation related information.

 Graduation and commencement are not the same.
 A student graduates from WOU after applying to graduate and after the Office of the Registrar determines that all university academic requirements have been met.
 Students may graduate at the end of any academic term.

 Commencement is WOU’s annual ceremony in June that recognizes students’ completion of degrees.
 Students who are eligible and wish to participate, must submit all required information by the deadline posted on the Office of the Registrar’s online calendar.
 Failure to submit necessary information by published deadlines may result in the student’s name not being included in the published Commencement program.

 Degree Tracks is the official degree evaluation system for students and advisers.
 Students use this online system to check their progress toward their degree.
 For information on how to access and use Degree Works, see the Office of the Registrar website.